-Flu is a highly contagious viral infection that can cause widespread illness and deaths every year.
-Vaccination is our best defence against flu viruses.
+Influenza is a highly contagious viral infection that can cause widespread illness and deaths every year.

-If you are not eligible for a free flu vaccine, you can purchase the vaccine from your GP, a pharmacy, or another immunisation provider.
+If you are not eligible for a free influenza vaccine, you can buy the vaccine from your GP, a pharmacy, or another immunisation provider.

 The flu is caused by the influenza virus.
 There are many different strains and they can change every year.